7gxycn08/ClassicMixer/README.md

 1. Spawn the Classic mixer by simply double clicking the tray icon.

 2. Light Weight.

 3. Supports ALL resolutions and screen sizes.

 Compiled as a windows executable only using pyinstaller check `releases` or self compile.

 ## Usage

-Edit the 'Config.ini' with your screen resolution It is set to h/w 3840x2160 by default.
+Edit the `Config.ini` with your screen resolution It is set to h/w 3840x2160 by default.

 You can use Windows Task Scheduler to run at startup.